Ida Rolf: Career

 Rolf later developed Structural Integration.
 In addition to her 16 academic papers published from 1919 to 1927, she would later publish two papers in scholarly journals on Structural Integration.
-She had an h-index of 10 with a total number of 299 citations (February, 2007).

-In the mid-1960s, she began teaching her Structural Integretion method at Esalen Institute.
-Esalen was the epicenter of the Human Potential Movement, allowing Rolf to exchange ideas with many contemporary visionaries, including Fritz Perls.
+In the mid-1960s, she began teaching her Structural Integration method at Esalen Institute.
+Esalen was the epicenter of the Human Potential Movement.
+Rolf exchanged ideas with countercultural figures including Fritz Perls.

-In 1971, Rolf´s teaching activities were consolidated under the Rolf Institute of Structural Integration (RISI).
-As of 2010, RISI had graduated 1536 practitioners, including some trained in Germany, Brazil, Japan, and Australia, in addition to the main program in Boulder, Colorado.
+In 1971, Rolf's teaching activities were consolidated under the Rolf Institute of Structural Integration.
+As of 2010, it had graduated 1536 practitioners, including some trained in Germany, Brazil, Japan, and Australia, in addition to the main program in Boulder, Colorado.
 In 1990, a group of senior faculty split off to found the Guild of Structural Integration, which had 628 graduates as of 2010.
-Currently there are about two dozen schools teaching Structural Integration.
+About two dozen schools were teaching Structural Integration in 2011.
 Standards for the field of Structural Integration are maintained by a professional membership organization, the International Association of Structural Integration.

-In addition to the proliferation of programs that are devoted specifically to Structural Integration, Rolf's concepts and methods have influenced a wide range of other contemporary manual therapies.
-A growing number of organizations offer training in "structural bodywork" or in techniques of fascial manipulation that are clearly derivative but lack the holistic perspective of Structural Integration, instead focusing only on the treatment of specific symptoms (i.e. massage therapists, chiropractors or physical therapists).

-Structural Integration (Rolfing)
+Structural Integration

-Structural Integration (or Rolfing) is a type of manual therapy that claims to improve human biomechanical functioning as a whole rather than to treat particular symptoms.
+Structural Integration, later known as Rolfing, is a type of manual therapy that claims to improve human biomechanical functioning.
 Rolf began developing her system in the 1940s.
 Her main goal was to organize the human bodily structure in relation to gravity.
 Rolf called her method "Structural Integration", now also commonly known by the trademark "Rolfing".
 Structural integration is a pseudoscience and its claimed benefits are not substantiated by medical evidence.